ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 `strictDiscoveryDocumentValidation` Needs to be disabled due to the fact that not all URLs in the discovery document start with the issuer URL.
 This makes strict parsing fail, so we disable it.

-> To see the discovery document, simply append `/.well-known/openid-configuration` to the issuer URL.

 You might have also noted the weird looking `api://<<<client_id>>>/app` scope in the list of scopes.
 The reason we do this, is explained very well in this [Medium blogpost](https://medium.com/@abhinavsonkar/making-azure-ad-oidc-compliant-5734b70c43ff) but boils down to the fact Azure AD uses a nonce in a special way in its JWT header.
 This breaks standard token validation.